LightboxDigital/Virtual-WP-Pages/README.md

 This is a simple PHP class for WordPress that will allow you to add false/static/virtual pages to your site.

-This is sespecially useful for login pages, carts etc - which require no administration from a back end perspective but are aso required to permanently exist.
+This is especially useful for login pages, carts etc - which require no administration from a back end perspective but are aso required to permanently exist.

 This will also handle custom post types, and also handle templates using a 'template' argument.